Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 This list highlights some common fears people with social anxiety disorder may experience, but it’s not comprehensive.
 You may find that a completely different social situation triggers your social anxiety.

 Social anxiety disorder and related conditions
-Up to 90%Trusted Source of people with social anxiety disorder have a co-occurring condition, meaning that they have two conditions simultaneously.
+Up to 90% of people with social anxiety disorder have a co-occurring condition, meaning that they have two conditions simultaneously.
 It’s not uncommon for someone with social anxiety disorder to also experience depression or substance use issues, for instance.

 It can also be easy to confuse another condition for social anxiety disorder because they have symptoms in common.
 Some conditions that have symptoms in common with social anxiety include: